Important Facts on Cruise Ship Turnaround Days

 How much time is available on turnaround day?
 This also depends on the precise trip and the timing of the ship reaching port from its previous destination, which can vary by a few hours in some cases.
 But generally, there’s very little time in between passenger groups – just enough for stewards and staff to clean the ship and prepare meals for the incoming guests.

-For more on turnaround days on a cruise, or to learn about any of our LDS vacations, speak to the staff at Cruise Lady today.
+For more on turnaround days on a cruise, or to learn about any of our Latter-day Adventures, speak to the staff at Cruise Lady today.